GrahamCobb/ssdp-fake/README.md

 `--all` is recommended.
 Leaving it out is supposed to confine the announcements to the loopback interface so only clients on the same host will see the server, but it doesn't work properly.

+## TODO

+### Multiple servers

+It would be nice to be able to list multiple servers and have them all announced.
+At the moment, the code only handles a single server but it is possible to run multiple copies on the same system to announce for multiple servers.

+### Different types of servers

+At the moment the announcements bear little relationship to what the server is actually offering: they always offer a Media Server.
+It would be nice to actually parse the response from the server and set the correct announcements.

 ## Real Solution